mmiranda222/.statsuite/content/using-dlm/manage-data/copy-data.md

 ![copy data](/dotstatsuite-documentation/images/dlm-copy-data-3.png)

+When copying data between data spaces make intensive usage of the `updatedAfter=[date-time]` parameter with a (non-URL-encoded) date-time value, e.g., `all/?updatedAfter=2023-11-30T12:00:00+01:00`.
+Only those observations (or reference metadata) will be transferred that were inserted, updated or deleted in the source data space since that point in time.
+This will significantly reduce the amount of information to be transferred.

-When several dataflows are selected from the list as inputs for transfer, then the partial data query option is not available.
+In case several dataflows were selected in the source data space, then the partial data query option is not available.

 ![copy data](/dotstatsuite-documentation/images/dlm-copy-data-4.png)